kawaiitarik/kawaiitarik.github.io/_posts/2023-04-28-tone-river.md

 ## Verdict (TL;DR)

-I would not really recommend cycling the whole route, but the first 50 kilometers are really nice.
+I would not really recommend cycling the whole route, but the first 50 kilometers was really nice.
 This is because you will be  going down and up the banks, and cycling against the head wind (if you cycle toward the ocean) most of the time.
 The view is also not that spectacular for most of the trip, as it's mostly flat farmland (a lot of rice fields).